Supermas123/Single-Player-Rock-Paper-Scissors/README.md

-# Single-Player-Rock-Paper-Scissors
+# Single Player Rock Paper Scissors
 ## Description
 Allows user to play the game "Rock Paper Scissors" with the computer.
 Keeps track of scores and can be played as long as the user desires.

-## Languages Used
+## Technologies Used
 This web application was built using HTML, CSS, Javascript, jQuery and Express.js.

 ## What I Learned